FedEx

+The company's air shipping operations are centralized at its primary hub at Memphis International Airport, making it a critical hub for global logistics.

 History

 Foundation and early history

-The company was founded in Little Rock, Arkansas in 1971 as Federal Express Corporation by Frederick W. Smith, a graduate of Yale University.
+In 1971, the company was founded in Little Rock, Arkansas as Federal Express Corporation by Frederick W. Smith, a graduate of Yale University.
 He drew up the company's concept in a term paper at Yale, in which he called for a system specifically designed for urgent deliveries.
 While his professor didn't think much of the idea, Smith pressed on.
 He began formal operations in 1973, when he moved operations to Memphis.
 Smith said he chose Memphis International Airport for being near the mean population center of the country and for its placid weather.

-The company grew rapidly, and by 1983 had a billion dollars in revenues, a rarity for a startup company that had never taken part in mergers or acquisitions in its first decade.
+The company grew rapidly, and by 1983 had a billion dollars in revenue, a rarity for a startup company that had never taken part in mergers or acquisitions in its first decade.
 It expanded to Europe and Asia in 1984.
 In 1988, it acquired one of its major competitors, Flying Tiger Line, creating the largest full-service cargo airline in the world.
 In 1994, Federal Express shortened its name to "FedEx" for marketing purposes, officially adopting a nickname that had been used for years.